The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein’s Chem IA (signed) from 1970 is estimated to be worth between £7,500 and £11,500.
-This screenprint has shown consistent value growth, with an average annual growth rate of 5%.
-This work has an auction history of four total sales since its entry to the market in May 2008.
-In the past 12 months, the average selling price was £8,000, across a total of 1 sale.
+Roy Lichtenstein's Chem IA, a signed screenprint from 1970, is estimated to be worth between £7,500 and £11,500.
+This artwork has shown consistent value growth, with an average annual growth rate of 4%.
+This piece has an auction history of four total sales since its entry to the market in May 2008.
+In the last 12 months, the average selling price was £8,000, with a total sales volume of 1.
 Over the past five years, the hammer price has ranged from £8,000 in September 2024 to £11,459 in October 2020.
 The average return to the seller during this period was £8,270.
-The edition size of this artwork is limited to 100.
+The edition size of Chem IA is limited to 100.

 Meaning & Analysis